12 Hours Raglan

 5 Bow Street, Raglan

-Feel in the mood for a wee shop?
-Head to ULO's and lust after the eclectic collection of vintage clothing, records and art.
+Feeling fed and content, a spot of retail therapy might just be what you need next.
+Head back to the centre of Raglan where you’ll find ULO and their eclectic collection of vintage clothing, records and art.
 Sitting proudly on the corner of Bow Street, ULO celebrates bohemia, uniqueness and beauty; no matter your style, you are sure to find an item in this store you will want to walk away with.
-A beautiful range of hand drawn creations by artist, Kyoko Shirai, adorn the walls as well as printed jumpers and tees.
+A beautiful range of hand-drawn creations by artist Kyoko Shirai, adorn the walls, as well as printed jumpers and tees.

 90 Wallis Street, Raglan

-Tony Sly Pottery is made with love right here in Raglan.
-Using terracotta clay from Dunedin, Tony shapes honest, useful, and handmade pottery for cooks using colours from our landscapes - watery greens with turquoise soft blues and whites inspired by the harbour where his studio is located.
+Close by on the wharf is Tony Sly Pottery, where the ceramics are made with love right here in Raglan.
+Using terracotta clay from Dunedin, Tony shapes honest, useful and handmade pottery for cooks using colours from our landscapes - watery greens with turquoise soft blues and whites inspired by the harbour where his studio is located.
 From pasta bowls to mugs and utensil jars, you’ll want to take a piece of Raglan home with you.